 You’re in for a treat of seclusion at Whitsunday Islands, as 66 of the 74 islands are uninhabited by people.
 Hamilton Island is the most popular island for tourists, but if you’re looking for luxury, then Hayman Island is the way to go.

 Fiji is truly exactly what I think of when I think of the word “exotic”.

 Fiji is made up of over 300 islands and is located in the South Pacific Ocean.
 The island is known for having crystal clear waters, pristine lagoons, and an abundance of private villas to stay in right on the water.

 The nature in Fiji is truly unparalleled.
-Palm trees line the beaches with plenty of coral reef to explore just off the shore.
+Palm trees line the beaches with plenty of coral reefs to explore just off the shore.
 Beginners and experienced divers alike should explore the islands’ magnificent underwater vistas.

 18. Istanbul, Turkey

 If you’ve never considered Turkey as a potential vacation spot, this is your sign.
 Istanbul is a city that sits right between Europe and Asia, creating an amazing blend of culture that is just begging to be explored.